-"Ah, Mr. Editor, I wish to advertise by the year in your paper.
+" Ah, Mr. Editor, I wish to advertise by the year in your paper.
 What will four squares cost?"
 "Fifty dollars, sir."
 "Fifty dollars!
 Why, I used to get it done for thirty, before the war.
-I can't pay any more now-there is no justice or reason in such high prices.'
+I can't pay any more now-there is no justice or reason in such high prices."
+"Very well, sir, if you don't like the price, let it alone.
+I wish to buy a pair of good sewed shoes.
+What is the price?"
 "Six dollars, sir-a very nice article."
-"Ahem! what was the price of such shoes before the war?" " From two and a half to three dollars, sir; everything in our line, you know, is higher now."
+"Ahem! what was the price of such shoes before the war?" " From two and a half to three dollars, sir; everything in our line, you know, is higher now.

 "Yes, sir.
 Have you some coffee-and what is the price?"
 "We have some very nice Java at fifty " Fifty cents!
-What was the price before the war?"
+What was the price before the war ?"
 "From eighteen to twenty, sir."
 "Well, Mr. Graspall, let me see some of your bleached shirting.
-What is the price of that ?" " Bleached shirting is worth half a dol lar per yard, sir."
+What is the price of that ?" " Bleached shirting is worth half a dollar per yard, sir."
 "Did you not formerly sell it at fifteen cents per yard."
-"Yes, sir; but, as I before remarked, everything in our line is higher than for- "Well, sir, I see I can't afford to buy dry goods and groceries; but I am obliged to have some flour, bacon and corn.
-What are those articles worth?" " Flour is from sixteen to twenty dollars bushel, and bacon twenty eight cents per pound." " Don't you remember when I advertised for you for thirty dollars, you sold flour at \$5 per barrel, corn at 60 cents per bushel, and bacon at 121 cents per pound."
+"Yes, sir; but, as I before remarked. everything in our line is higher than formerly."
+"Well, sir, I see I can't afford to buy dry goods and groceries; but I am obliged to have some flour, bacon and corn.
+What are those articles worth?" " Flour is from sixteen to twenty dollars per barrel; corn, one dollar and a half per bushel, and bacon twenty eight cents per " Don't you remember when I advertised for you for thirty dollars, you sold flour at \$5 per barrel, corn at 60 cents per bushel, and bucon at 121 cents per pound."
 "Well, yes, I believe so.

-"How, then, do you expect me to pay from one to two hundred per cent, advance on former prices and not raise my rates?
-"Welt, I don't know, Mr. Editor; but it does seem to me that your prices are very extortionate." !!!
-"Reader, the above is no fancy sketch; nor does it apply to merchant; alone.
-NUMBER TWO.
+"How, then, do you expect me to pay from one to two hundred per cent, advance on former prices and not raise my rates?"
+"Well, I don't know, Mr. Editor; but it does seem to me that your prices are very extortionate."
+111 "Reader, the above is no fancy sketch; nor does it apply to merchants alone.